North Walsham, Norfolk

 Postcode area: NR28.

-North Walsham is north Norfolk market town with the Bittern Line, weekly market and access to both coast and Broads.
-Average sale price £245,000, three-bed entry-level £200,000, drive to Norwich 35 min.
-North Walsham is one of the few interior market towns with rail to Norwich.
-Three-bed homes from £200,000.
+North Walsham is a north Norfolk market town with a Bittern Line station, a proper Thursday market, and both the coast and the Broads within 15 minutes.
+The average sale price is around £255,000 and a three-bed starts near £200,000.
+Norwich is roughly 30 minutes away by road or rail, and few interior market towns can say that.
 This guide covers the practical detail in 2026: prices by type, schools, transport, and the buyer profile North Walsham actually suits.

 What Are Property Prices Like in North Walsham?